Why Every High-Altitude Trekker Needs a Pulse Oximeter

 The Silent Risk Above 10,000 ft

-Oxygen levels drop, and your body starts a silent war within.
-That’s when your best ally isn’t your trekking pole or backpack — it’s a tiny device called a pulse oximeter.
+Oxygen levels drop, and your body begins a silent battle.
+That’s when your best ally isn’t your trekking pole or backpack — it’s a small device called a pulse oximeter.

 What is a Pulse Oximeter?

-A pulse oximeter is a small, lightweight device that clips onto your finger and instantly reads your blood oxygen saturation (SpO2) and heart rate.
+A pulse oximeter is a small, lightweight device that clips onto your finger and instantly measures your blood oxygen saturation (SpO2) and heart rate.

 • A healthy oxygen level: 95% – 100%